 Discover history…

-(present-day Turkey).
+According to Greek mythology, Astypalea and Europe were the daughters of Finikos and Perimidis.
+The island of Astypalea was first inhabited in the 2nd millennium BC by the Caraes, who came from the ancient region of Caria in Anatolia (present-day Turkey).
 They were followed by the Minoans of Crete.
 Astypalea seems to have been a wealthy place during Classical times as it is evident from the high annual tribute they used to pay to Athens.
 There were many temples on the island at that time, another symbol of prosperity.
 Fruits and flowers practically covered the entire island, which is why the ancient Greeks used to call it the Table of the Gods.
 During the Hellenistic period (4th-1st century BC), Astypalea was an important naval base of Ptolemy of Egypt.
 During the Byzantine years, (4th – 13th century BC) the constant attacks from the pirates forced the inhabitants to abandon their houses at the coast and create new settlements inside the island with strong walls as protection.
 The castle of Saint John was also built at that time, parts of which you can still see.

 Cultural events of the island

 Every June, the Astypalea Summer Festival takes place on the island.
-On the 6th of August, the celebration of Sotiras takes place at the church of Sotiras Christos.
-On the 27th of July, is the feast day of Aghios Panteleimonas, and the celebration of Panagia Portaitissa takes place at the castle on the 15th of August.
+On the 6thof August, the celebration of Sotiras takes place at the church of Sotiras Christos.
+On the 27thof July, is the feast day of Aghios Panteleimonas, and the celebration of Panagia Portaitissa takes place at the castle on the 15th of August.
 On the 8th of September, the traditional celebration in honor of the Virgin Mary takes place at the church of Panagia Poulariani.

 Do as locals do…